 - raising awareness of Australia's experience in addressing soil challenges

 - promoting Australia's expertise and capabilities in soil science and research and in land, water and soil management.

-Major General Michael Jeffery AC AO (Mil) CVO MC (Retd) was appointed as Australia's first National Advocate for Soil Health by then Prime Minister, the Honourable Julia Gillard MP, on 23 October 2012.
+The late Major General Michael Jeffery AC AO (Mil) CVO MC (Retd) was appointed as Australia's first National Advocate for Soil Health by then Prime Minister, the Honourable Julia Gillard MP, on 23 October 2012.
 The appointment was extended by then Prime Minister, the Honourable Tony Abbott MP, and again by then Deputy Prime Minister, the Honourable Barnaby Joyce MP, to 31 December 2017.

 As our first National Soils Advocate General Jeffery was notable for the passion with which he advocated for improvements in the health of our agricultural landscape.
 General Jeffery championed soil health through the integrated management of soil, water, vegetation and animals to the benefit of all Australians.
-From Parliament House to the paddock, thousands of people involved in caring for the land have met General Jeffery and been inspired by his work.
+From Parliament House to the paddock, thousands of people involved in caring for the land met General Jeffery and were inspired by his work.
 He made an impact by changing attitudes regarding sustainable practices to improve soil health – farmers are now more willing to talk about regenerative agriculture and Ministers more mindful of implementing policies that support healthy landscapes.
 General Jeffery was highly influential and respected in the role, only stepping aside due to ill health.

 On 28 August 2020, Prime Minister the Honourable Scott Morrison appointed the Honourable Penelope Wensley AC as Australia's second National Soils Advocate.

 Former Governor of Queensland and distinguished Australian diplomat, Ms Wensley, has a long-held interest and substantial experience in natural resource management, environmental and sustainable development matters, and in Australia's response to national and global challenges in these areas.